 When you create an effective UGC campaign that rewards customer engagement with your brand, you’ll start to see those shoppers turn into loyal brand advocates.

-In 2019, more than 1 billion people were active on Instagram every month, and the social media channel shows no signs of slowing down either.
+In 2022, over 2 billion people are active on Instagram every month, and the social media channel shows no signs of slowing down either.
 Remaining active on Instagram can also develop a culture for your business which exists outside the walls of your physical store.
 By associating your products with real-life situations, your brand can permeate into the lives of your customers, creating brand loyalty and trust.

 Example Campaign: Starbucks’ #WhiteCupContest

 In April 2014, Starbucks started the hashtag #WhiteCupContest on Instagram and asked their customers to submit their doodled white cup of art, with the chance to win a $300 gift card and their own design immortalized on the cup in a limited edition.
 Now it’s become a tradition every year and during the holiday season, Starbucks encourages its customers to be creative with the famous cups.